blab/rt-from-frequency-dynamics/data/README.md

 tsv-select -H -f strain,date,country,division,Nextstrain_clade open_metadata.tsv > open_metadata_pruned.tsv
 ```

-3. This `open_metadata_pruned.tsv` is processed in Mathematica by running the notebook `variant-frequencies-case-counts-data-prep.nb`.
+3. This `open_metadata_pruned.tsv` is processed in Mathematica by running the notebook `variants-us_data-prep.nb`.
 This results in the export of files: `variants-us_location-variant-sequence-counts.tsv` and `variants-us_location-case-counts.tsv` versioned here.
 This keeps only sequences from the USA that were collected between Jan 1, 2021 and Oct 1, 2021 resulting in 952,091 entries.
 Additionally, only variants with greater than 2000 sequences and states with greater than 5000 sequences were kept.

-`location-variant-sequence-counts.tsv` contains:
+`variants-us_location-variant-sequence-counts.tsv` contains:
 ```
 date	location	variant	sequences
 2021-01-02	Alabama	other	3